R v R: Legal history

 The exemption of marital rape came about in English common law from Sir Matthew Hale's History of the Pleas of the Crown where he declared "the husband cannot be guilty of a rape committed by himself upon his lawful wife, for by their mutual matrimonial consent and contract the wife hath given herself up to her husband, consent which she cannot retract".
 This was held as a binding precedent up until R v R, and it was distinguished in R v Kowalski that the marital defence only applied to the crime of rape (which was then defined as vaginal sex only) and not to acts such as fellatio.
+Often judges would interpret the law as being that while a defendant could not be guilty of rape on their wives, they would instead be guilty of assault on the grounds they could not legally use force to engage in intercourse.

 Judgement

 Lord Keith of Kinkel gave the per curiam decision.
 In it, he considered a previous case in Scottish law where in S v HM Advocate it was held that there was no marital rape exemption in Scottish law, even if the married couple was cohabiting.
 In that case, Lord Emslie questioned if the exemption was an accurate representation of life in modern Scotland.
 Lord Keith stated in the judgement that there was no reason why this couldn't apply in English law.
 He stated that following the Matrimonial Causes Acts, the definition of marriage had moved from Hale's time from where the wife was subservient to her husband into a contract of equals.

-The House of Lords also considered the Sexual Offences (Amendment) Act 1976 if the word "unlawful" in the definition of unlawful rape included marital rape.
-The court determined that it did as the word unlawful was surplusage as all rape was considered illegal under the act.
+The House of Lords also considered the meaning of the word 'unlawful' in the phrase "unlawful sexual intercourse" in the definition of rape in the Sexual Offences (Amendment) Act 1976.
+The defence submitted that at the time of enactment 'unlawful' in this context meant 'illicit', that is, either outside marriage or within one of the established exceptions to the marital rape exemption (such as the granting of a decree nisi in divorce proceedings).
+The court rejected this and determined instead that the word 'unlawful' was surplusage as the alternative interpretation was offensive both to the ordinary meaning of the word as "contrary to law" (as there was no law prohibiting consensual sex outside marriage) and to modern society.
 With regard to the marital rape exemption, Lord Keith declared that marital rape exemption was a "common law fiction" and ruled that "in modern times the supposed marital exemption in rape forms no part of the law of England."
-Lord Brandon of Oakbrook, Lord Griffiths, Lord Ackner and Lord Lowry all unanimously agreed with Lord Keith's ratio decidendi.
+Lord Brandon of Oakbrook, Lord Griffiths, Lord Ackner and Lord Lowry all unanimously agreed with Lord Keith's reasoning.
 As such R's appeal was dismissed and his conviction upheld.